IFMIF/topIFMIF_template/iocs/README.md

 - `./dbd`  -> EPICS record definition files, including the ones required for the support modules.
 - `./lib`  -> Additional libraries.
 Usually this folder is empty.

+## Running IOCs

 To run an IOC locally:

 - Go to `./target/${IOC}/boot`
 - Run `st.cmd`

-To deploy your IOC in production:
+To deploy your IOC in production as a bare SystemD service:

 - Install the minimum dependencies:
     - `readline`